LyonsZhang/CINEMA-Group/content/authors/LiangliangZhang/_index.md

 He supports and collaborates in study planning and develops data-driven, intelligent and user-friendly bioinformatics that identify important signals essential in generating quantitative insights.

 Follow Dr. Zhang on Twitter @lyonszhang

+If you want to know more about Prof. Zhang, Please visit https://sites.google.com/view/lyonszhang.